ptpacket/hello-world/README.md

 num_words.c is the frequency of word lengths in input exercise 1-13 freq_char.c is the frequency of chars (works for lower and upper case no numbers or spaces but you get the idea) 1.14 quiz

+1.7 Functions - temp_function.c is my answer to 1.15